Doogie42/Computerv2/README.md

 # Computorv2

 Computor v2 is a simple bc like calulator that will solve simple arithmetic, polynomial, quadratic equations and matrix operations.
-For the moment it only supports addition, subtraction, multiplication and division of integers.
+For the moment it only supports addition, subtraction, multiplication and division of numbers.

 ## Usage
 ```